SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 1140 St Amour St. St Laurent , Quebec

 Speedway now had a real cross dock operation, a warehouse that permitted the use of tow-motors , a warehouse with a gantry crane , 6 doors for the trailers ( that were now 40 and 45 feet long 13.5 ft in height and 98 inches wide) , 6 doors on the opposite side for the use of the city trucks, and three doors at the end including one oversize door with an overhead crane.
-There was a yard that permitted the parking of the trailers, and trucks when not is use, there was a two door garage facility opposite the warehouse , and now there was even room to allow the employee to park their private cars close by .
+There was a yard that permitted the parking of the trailers, and trucks when not in use, there was a two door garage facility opposite the warehouse , and now there was even room to allow the employees to park their private cars close by .

 Speedway had moved up a notch, there was now a lunch room ,a sleeping room with showers , the offices were built to allow the accounting and transport operations to be joined under one roof..
 There were now private offices for the management, and spacious offices for the dispatch, billing and rating functions, real improvements over the Park Ave operation.